 Whether you’re making Pumpkin Cheesecake for Thanksgiving or another fall gathering, try baking it in the slow cooker for a reliable, fail-proof method.
 The slow cooker’s low temps minimize cracks and help to create a super smooth, creamy filling.

 I have a bit of a cheesecake phobia.
 Picking the right pan, getting a water bath into the oven without spilling, cooking it just right to avoid cracks in the top #cheesecakeissues.
 So it was with great joy that, while researching new ways to use my slow cooker, I found many mentions of cheesecake.
 It turns out that the slow cooker is great for making cheesecake!
 This pumpkin version is inspired by Pumpkin Cheesecake Bites.
-Like those bite-size cheesecakes, all you need to make the crust and cheesecake filling is a food processor.
+Like those bite-size cheesecakes, all you need to make the crust and cheesecake filling is a food processor (or try these Pumpkin Cheesecake Bars that don’t even need a food processor).
 Here’s how!